Are unbelievers spiritually 'dead' so they cannot believe or make any moves towards God?

 'For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.'

 When the jailer asked the Apostle Paul 'What shall I do to be saved?' he didn't reply 'Believe on the Lord Jesus and you shall be saved.
-But of course, you can't do that because you are dead in your sins.'
+But of course, you can't do that because you are spiritually dead.'
 No, it was a simple 'Believe!'
 (Acts 16:29-31)

 Dave Hunt, in his book 'What Love is this?', quotes A.W Pink (a hyper - Calvinist, the doctrine of which Dave's book is written against) who wrote